tempodb/tempodb-ruby/README.md

     end

 ## delete_series(*options={}*)
 Delete series objects by the given criteria.
 This method has the same query parameters as `get_series`.
 Series can be deleted by id, key, tag and attribute.
+Calling this method with no filter arguments will delete all series in a given database (Similar to 'DELETE * FROM series' in sql)

 ### Parameters
 * ids - an array of ids to include (Array of strings)